Andres-G-Gomez/Distracted-drivers/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Roughly 2500 images were sampled from the [State Farm Distracted Dataset](https://www.kaggle.com/competitions/state-farm-distracted-driver-detection/data).
-The images were then reshaped to 300x300, flattened, and saved to an array named "data_small.npy."
+Roughly 2500 images were sampled from the [State Farm Distracted Dataset](https://www.kaggle.com/competitions/state-farm-distracted-driver-detection/data) There are 10 classes with the original data, one of alert drivers and the remaining nine classes involve different kinds of distractions (drivers texting, looking in the back seat, etc.).
+Given that this is a binary classification task, we had two classes, distracted or alert.
+The sampled images for our distracted set included images from each of the nine previosuly mentioned classes.
+The RGB images were then reshaped to 300x300, flattened, and saved to an array named "data_small.npy."
 The respective labels, distracted or alert, were also saved in a datafile named "labels_small.npy."
 The script used to train the CNN calls on these datafiles.
 The Jupyter notebook can be found [here](https://github.com/Andres-G-Gomez/distracted-drivers/blob/main/final_CNN_etc.ipynb).
+Please review the paper for class representations.

 <!-- ROADMAP -->
 ## Roadmap